 There is no regulation specifying how long a background check is valid, the card provides a picture of the individual’s history at the time it is requested, and therefore, can change any time after completion.

-Employers who work with children, elderly, or in healthcare may consider conducting FBI background checks periodically on current employees or if an employee is taking on a new role than one they were initially screened for, and any time a license needs updated, a new background check is performed.
+Employers who work with children, the elderly, or in healthcare may consider conducting FBI background checks periodically on current employees or if an employee is taking on a new role than one they were initially screened for, and any time a license needs to be updated, a new background check is performed.

 If an employee has been displaying questionable behavior at work, an employer may also request an updated FBI fingerprint background check to ensure they are still in compliance with company policy and employment requirements.